Doorian

-Doorian is a 1984 Pakistani film directed by Hassan Askari, based on a story by Bashir Niaz, and produced by S. A. Gul under the banner Evernew Pictures.
+Doorian (دوریاں) is a 1984 Pakistani film directed by Hassan Askari, based on a story by Bashir Niaz, and produced by S. A. Gul under the banner Evernew Pictures.

 A golden jubilee hit film of the year, it received seven Nigar Awards including "best film".
 Doorian was also remade in Bollywood as Aandhiyan (1990).

 Plot

-Due to the relation of a married couple where the influential and rich husband mistreats his wife, the latter separates from him.
-The plot then revolves around the struggle of the wife to obtain custody of her son and to lead her life as a single parent.
+The rich and influential husband mistreats his wife, leading to her separation from him.
+The plot then revolves around her struggle to get custody of her son and lead her life as a single parent.